While on a hike down a mountain trail in Shenandoah Mountains off Skyline

 path and that wasn't going to happen.
 Not at night and not on the same turf

-as whatever was making that noise.
 I heard heavy footprints that came to

-what I would say 100 feet from my location when I fired off a round from a
+what I would say 100 feet from my location (tent) when I fired off a round from a

 357 magnum aimed into the ground.
 What ever it was took off.
 I still didn't